Charlemagne and Florent

 About the Narrator

 Dominik Parisien is a writer, editor, and poet.
 His most recent projects are the Hugo Award–winning Disabled People Destroy Science Fiction with Elsa Sjunneson and The Mythic Dream with Navah Wolfe.
-His debut poetry collection Side Effects May Include Strangers is forthcoming from McGill-Queen’s University Press.
+His debut poetry collection Side Effects May Include Strangers was published by McGill-Queen’s University Press in 2020.
 Dominik lives in Toronto.